breadthe/chasingcode.dev/source/_posts/2023-12-22-how-to-find-owner-of-lost-gopro.md

 If you read this by any chance, Mr Smith & associates, please check your LinkedIn messages, or message me on [Twitter](https://twitter.com/brbcoding/) or [Mastodon](https://indieweb.social/@brbcoding) .
 There's also a [Contact form](https://chasingcode.dev/contact/) that I barely check.
 The same applies to anyone who knows someone who's lost a GoPro 11 Black in recent months.

 P.S.
 I'll make sure to ask some relevant questions to validate the actual owner - partly why I didn't give any personal details.

+I'll update this if I manage to contact the owner.